IBM/event-notifications-destination-webpush-sdk/README.md

 enPush.UsePrivateEndpoint(true)

 ```
-This must be done before calling the Init function on the SDK.
+This must be done before calling the initialize function on the SDK.

 ### Initialize SDK